cultureandempire/cultureandempire.github.io/cande.md

 One of Snowden's juicier leaks was a top secret court order issued by FISA that required Verizon, a US phone company, to provide a live feed of phone calls -- including those for domestic calls -- to the NSA.
 In 2012, the government presented 1,856 applications to the FISC, [which approved 100% of them](http://www.npr.org/2013/06/13/191226106/fisa-court-appears-to-be-rubberstamp-for-government-requests).

-Let's skip around the obvious and massive loopholes such as "we only spy on foreigners".
+Let's skip around the obvious and massive loopholes such as "we only spy on foreigners."
 Presumably Americans count as "foreigners" to [the UK's GCHQ](http://www.spiegel.de/international/world/snowden-reveals-how-gchq-in-britain-soaks-up-mass-internet-data-a-909852.html), which captures every single Internet packet it sees, and merrily exchanges data with the NSA.
 And presumably the NSA doesn't speak for the other alphabet agencies when it says "we".

 More interestingly, [there are claims](http://www.wired.com/threatlevel/2007/10/nsa-asked-for-p/) that the NSA's surveillance program started some time *before* September 11th.
 In February 2001, a full seven months before the War on Terror officially started, the NSA asked four US phone companies to turn over call records to an NSA database, offering secret contracts as an incentive.
 The request was illegal and a violation of federal privacy laws.
 AT&T, Verizon, and BellSouth turned over their records nonetheless.
 Just one firm, Qwest, stated publicly that they would not take part until served with a valid court order.